The Agreement on Internal Trade (AIT)

 Implications for Canadian-Certified Teachers Wanting to Work in BC

 On October 29, 2009, the BC government passed Bill 11 in support of the AIT.
+The

-Canada without having to complete additional studies or exams.
+without having to complete additional studies or exams.
 Since the implementation

 of the AIT in January of 2010, a new certificate called the Basic Certificate has

 We issue the Basic Certificate to teachers who do not meet BC’s academic standards

-for certification but who hold current, valid, unrestricted certificates in other Canadian
+for certification but who hold current, valid, unrestricted certificates in other

-restricted, or invalid for any reason is not acceptable.
+cancelled, expired, restricted, or invalid for any reason is not acceptable.

-Teachers who receive our Basic Certificate have the option of completing coursework and
+Teachers who receive our Basic Certificate have the option of completing coursework

-that fulfills BC’s academic standards for certification.
+complete coursework that fulfills BC’s academic standards for certification.
 We

 when we provide the application results.

-As all teachers practising in BC must have a BC teaching certificate, teachers from other
+As all teachers practising in BC must have a BC teaching certificate, teachers from

-proficiency before we issue a certificate.
+experience, and language proficiency before we issue a certificate.